 To read Peter Gasca’s full article on Entrepreneur, click here.

 There are some gray areas around network segmentation.
 We have seen that IT managers think parts of the network are isolated from each other, until a breach occurs and it becomes evident that true network segmentation was not in place.
 Ensuring those who are in charge of managing the networking strategy have a strong knowledgebase in network security strategies, tactics, and best practices.
 As you can see, containing and controlling the spread of a ransomware attack is just as important as preventing it in the first place.
-For advice on securing your network, assessing your current security landscape or protecting your company’s sensitive data, sign up for our free Security and Threat Prevention Assessment today.
+For advice on securing your network, assessing your current security landscape or protecting your company’s sensitive data, sign up for a Security and Threat Prevention Assessment today.